How It Works: Two-Step Analysis

 10. Taxes & Insurance

 Taxes: Your SEV × millage / 1000 if provided.
-Flip carrying costs use the current (often homestead/capped) bill since Michigan taxes don't reset until the year after sale; rental projections use uncapped non-homestead rates.
-If not provided, estimated from market value × 50% (MI SEV) × local millage (40-75 mills typical metro Detroit).
+If not provided, estimated from market value × 50% (MI SEV) × a millage estimate — by city where we have one on file (

-Rehab insurance: During flip, uses 150% of standard rate for vacant dwelling / builder's risk policy.
+Rehab insurance: During flip hold, uses 150% of the standard rate for a vacant dwelling / builder's risk policy.
 Adjustable in Settings.

 10b.
 Est. Liens / Back Taxes